aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 > K8s only checks if values are indented under `podAffinity` or `podAntiAffinity` to decide which scheduling actions to perform.

 ## ListFromDict
-This scheme accepts values as dict for proper merging when layering values files.
+This input schema accepts arbitrary key/value pairs from a dict and converts them into an unordered list.
-The `chc-lib` converts the dict items into an unordered list when rendering a template.
+This enables proper merging of values when layering values files.

-It is used to compute all kinds of values like `volumes`, `volumeMounts`, `ports`, `ENVs` and more.
+The input schema is used to compute all kinds of values like `volumes`, `volumeMounts`, `ports`, `ENVs` and more.
 It is also used in various specs and templates like the `JobTemplate`, `PodTemplate`, `ContainerSpec` and others.

-When a value follows the `ListFromDict` scheme, the `name` field for each item in the generated list will be populated from its key in the dict.
+For values that follow the `ListFromDict` input schema, each list item's `name` comes from its key in the dict.
-The values are be provided in free-form, merged and indented (to generate a properly formatted YAML list) and all items go through tpl.
+All values are merged, indented for valid YAML, and processed using `tpl`.

 These example values ...